bblfsh/go-client/README.md

 ## Example
 ### CLI

-Allthough *clinet-go* is a library, it includes an example `bblfsh-cli` binary at [`./cmd/bblfsh-cli`](/cmd/bblfsh-cli).
-It allows to parse a single file, query it with XPath and print the resulting UAST structure immediatly.
+Allthough *clinet-go* is a library, this codebase also includes an example of `bblfsh-cli` application at [`./cmd/bblfsh-cli`](/cmd/bblfsh-cli).
+When [installed](#Installation), it allows to parse a single file, query it with XPath and print the resulting UAST structure immediatly.
 See `$ bblfsh-cli -h` for list of all available CLI options.

 ### Code